 While most people are sound asleep, Tok Yee Ching (pictured above) spends his late nights reading to stay up to date with the latest trends and threats in cyberspace.
 The SIM-University of London BSc (Hons) in Computing and Information Systems graduate has always been passionate about his job as an advanced cybersecurity professional at a cybersecurity solutions company where he identifies and counters cyber threats by hackers through the use of network, endpoint and security log data.

 Yee Ching believes that the programme that he took up at SIM GE has been an important stepping stone to pursue his passion in computing.
-“The syllabus in the Bachelor of Science (Honours) in Computing and Information Systems gave me a good foundation to understand the various bodies of knowledge required from both the technical and business perspective,” he says.
+“The syllabus in my programme gave me a good foundation to understand the various bodies of knowledge required from both the technical and business perspective,” he says.

 Beyond the classroom, Yee Ching was also actively involved in co-curricular activities where he took up the role of IT Security Director of the SIM IT Club.

-He also led the formation of the Association of Information Security Professionals (AiSP) Student Chapter in SIM back in June 2011, and organised the first information security focused conference at SIM in October 2012.
+He also led the formation of the Association of Information Security Professionals (AiSP) Student Chapter in SIM back in June 2011, and organised the first information security focused conference in October 2012.

 “SIM GE has played a key role in equipping me with the knowledge and soft skills to venture out as a global citizen,” he adds.